Sarah and the Safe Word: Social advocacy and politics

 Following the 2016 United States presidential election in which Donald Trump was declared president, the band posted an upside-down American flag to Instagram.
 In October 2018, when it was reported that the Trump administration was considering policy that would effectively define transgender people out of existence, the band expressed solidarity with "our transgender and non-binary brothers, sisters, and siblings" and announced that all digital revenue from their music for the next month would be donated to the National Center for Transgender Equality and The Trevor Project.
 Responding to the 2020 United States presidential election in Georgia and the subsequent disputes over vote counting by supporters of Donald Trump, the band posted an image to Instagram reading "Let's count the votes.
 We've never been prouder to be from Atlanta."
+Following the 2024 United States presidential election, the band once again posted an upside-down American flag to Instagram along with a post restating their "Make America Queer Again" message.
+The band has also made posts providing LGBTQ+ suicide prevention resources.

 Following the 2019 El Paso shooting, the band voiced support for gun reform and urged fans to join them in donating to Everytown for Gun Safety.

 In May 2020, during the George Floyd protests, the band expressed support for the protests on Instagram, encouraging fans to say the names of George Floyd, Trayvon Martin, Sandra Bland, and Philando Castile, and wrote that "This is and has always been America, but it doesn't have to be America forever."
 They also posted a photo of bassist Maddox Reksten holding a sign reading "White silence = violence", captioned "Black lives matter."
 In July 2021, the band announced they had cancelled a show at the venue Smith's Olde Bar due to their hosting of a fundraiser for the Atlanta Police Department.

 In October 2022, after a string of controversial antisemitic comments from celebrities like Kanye West and Dave Chappelle, the band wrote, "Antisemitism has no place in music, the arts, or culture.
 Our band will always be a welcome space for Jewish people."